rioki/www.rioki.org/content/posts/2021-12-08-no-consent-popup.md

 I don't have ads and honestly I don't know a way how to make them GDPR compliant.

-### Saying Goodby to Google Analytics
+### Saying Goodbye to Google Analytics

-Getting rid of Google Analytics actually feels odd, but unfortunatly if you came this far, you need to do this last step.
+Getting rid of Google Analytics actually feels odd, but unfortunately if you came this far, you need to do this last step.

-But you still are not flying blind, most CDN maintain aggraded access statistics and this will still tell you how many people visited your site and which pages they visited.
+But you still are not flying blind, most CDN maintain aggregated access statistics and this will still tell you how many people visited your site and which pages they visited.